top of page

 The images presented in this book are a selection of the thousands of photographs VanWinkle has taken for her documentary project entitled Please Remain Standing—a call to preserve the community theaters that remain.
 Once the cornerstone of a town’s social life, the American movie theater has been fading from our national consciousness.
 With each advance in technology over the past century—the introduction of sound, digital projection, home streaming—many movie theaters facing financial hardship have closed.
 Recently, however, a remarkable number of towns and cities have successfully restored and revived their local movie theaters.
 VanWinkle also documents historic buildings that once screened movies but have been adapted for a range of alternative functions in order to survive.
 These buildings, once dedicated to the moving image, now serve as churches, Masonic Temple lodges, live theater venues, restaurants, and in one case, a dentist’s office.

 Extensive captions give brief histories of the individual theaters, while VanWinkle’s striking photographs invoke an excitement for the days when many of us went out to the movies as a matter of routine, whether a Friday night first date or a family outing to see a double feature on a Saturday afternoon.
 The hundreds of movie theaters—and drive-ins—illustrated represent a time when members of a community sat down together in a darkened auditorium, sharing the experience of watching a film, strangers unified through tears and laughter.
-As VanWinkle continues to crisscross the country to document these architectural gems, she celebrates how these historic movie theaters still occupy an important place in the hearts of most communities.
+Although VanWinkle has photographed 1,200 theaters, she continues to crisscross the country to document these architectural gems, and to celebrate the important role these historic movie theaters still occupy in the hearts of the community.

 Theaters_PLC-cover_128gsm-Matt-Art_RGB1.jpg